mcl-csa/hir-dev/README.md

-# hir-evaluation
+This repo contains code for HIR dialect and related evaluation.
-This repo contains code for comparison of HIR and HLS benchmarks.
+The circt submodule contains the dialect code.